 – May or September are optimal for migrating birds

 SPRING: Birds and Flowers, some Showers

-This is the season when birds come out to mate, so it’s the ideal time to go bird-watching!
+Spring season when birds come out to mate, so it’s the ideal time to go bird-watching!
 It’s still rather cold, so bring a jacket.
-Fortunately, you’ll be rewarded with swans, ducks and geese flying into the wetlands along the coast.
+Fortunately, you’ll admire with swans, ducks, and geese flying into the wetlands along the coast.
 In May and early June, you’ll avoid the worst of the crowds if you head to the seaside!
 The countryside erupts into blossoms and sunny days, with Baltic nature in its full glory.

 FALL / AUTUMN: Gold Leaves and Tasty Mushrooms

-In Fall, the Baltic countries go all out with beautiful fallen leaves of red, orange and yellow.
+In Fall, the Baltic countries go all out with beautiful fallen leaves of red, orange, and yellow.
 The weather is cool but mild, so you may want to squeeze in some camping before the snows.
 Look again for the birds who migrate for the winter.
 Gardens will be pregnant with fruits and forests with mushrooms.
-Less crowds flock to the streets, so you have the cobblestones all to yourself!
+Fewer crowds flock to the streets, so you have the cobblestones all to yourself!
 Just be sure to pack rainproof jackets and cozy sweaters.
-This is a great season to learn about your Jewish heritage.
+It is a great season to learn about your Jewish heritage.